binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 The process has to be streamlined so that it does not get in the developers way.
 A good way to do this is to ask the developers how it should be done.
 They know what will get in their way.
 In order for the process to be a success, the person(s) mandating it will need to get solid buy-in from the people using it (the developers).

-The idea of setting up a process that notifies at least the Development Team if a library they want to use has know security defects, needs to be pitched to all stakeholders (developers, product owner, even external stakeholders) the right way.
+The idea of setting up a process that notifies at least the Development Team if a library they want to use has known security defects, needs to be pitched to all stakeholders (developers, product owner, even external stakeholders) the right way.
 It needs to provide obvious benefit and not make anyones life harder than it already is.
 Everyone has their own agendas.
 Rather than fighting against them, include consideration for them in your pitch.
 I think this sort of a pitch is actually reasonably easy if you keep these factors in mind.

 ### Web Application Firewall (WAF)